Budget Automatics $80-$130

 HMT (Indian classy ultra-cheap automatic) $30-$80, find them on Ebay, ie Sona, Janata (both better than Pilot)

-Seiko military field style: SNZG13 [Amazon, eBay] (get over a Hamilton Khaki King or Khaki Field)
+Seiko military field style: SNZG13 [Amazon] (get this over a Hamilton Khaki King or Khaki Field)

 Seiko SUP Series (Cartier Tank homage): Seiko SUP880 Solar $100 [Amazon]

-Although the other watches (larger sized, sporty-styled) can certainly be worn by women or younger ladies, listed here are smaller-sized, more fashion-styled watches.
+All watches (larger sized, sporty-styled) can certainly be worn by women or younger ladies, however, listed here are smaller-sized, more fashion-styled watches.
 The Rodina above is also a good choice.

-Orient: (not sapphire glass tho) Orient Ray $140 [Amazon] (classic round hour markers), Orient Mako XL (aka Mako II, Omega Seamaster Planet Ocean homage, markered dial / bigger size / worse lume than Mako) $140 [Amazon, Orange bezel (classic Planet Ocean style)], Orient M-Force Beast $400 [Amazon]
+Orient: (not sapphire glass though) Orient Ray $140 [Amazon] (classic round hour markers), Orient Mako XL (aka Mako II, Omega Seamaster Planet Ocean homage, markered dial / bigger size / worse lume than Mako) $140 [Amazon, Orange bezel – classic Planet Ocean style], Orient M-Force Beast $400 [Amazon]

 Citizen BN0000 (solar eco-drive) $200 [Amazon]

-Seiko SNZH Series (Blancpain Fifty Fathoms homage): Seiko SNZH57 $150 (black, gold trim) [Amazon, eBay] with FiftyFive Fathoms dial $35 (50 Fathoms + Seiko 5 = 55), or to go high end get the MKII Stingray II $600 [MKIIWatches] (dressier than the Precista 50B), Other Seiko 5 Sports SNZH series: [eBay, Black SNZH55, Blue SNZH53, PVC All Black SNZH59 (these are also similar to the Breitling SuperOcean, especially if adding a numberless bezel insert)
+Seiko SNZH Series (Blancpain Fifty Fathoms homage): $300 with FiftyFive Fathoms dial (50 Fathoms + Seiko 5 = 55) [eBay] (SNZH series also similar to the Breitling SuperOcean, especially if adding a numberless bezel insert)

 Seiko SKX007 $170 [Amazon SKX007K2, Ebay] or for more retro squarish hour markers: [Amazon SKX173].
 Better quality (ie 7S26 movement) than SNZF17.
 Upgrade the bracelet with the superb Super Oyster Evo S (solid end links) $70 from (email email@example.com), or the Type 2 from [WJean eBay], or a Snapcode [Amazon].